 After a few years of steady price increases, property prices in many areas of Canada hit a record high in 2022.
-However, how much prices have risen or fallen has varied across Canada, and even within provinces and territories.
+Since then, many parts of Canada have seen prices fall.
+However, there are still areas where prices keep climbing.

-In this article, we will look at the real estate statistics across Canada.
-We will also look at the current trends on the housing market and what is predicted to happen to the price of real estate in Canada.
+In this article, we explore the real estate statistics across Canada.
+We will also look at the housing market trends and what is predicted to happen to the price of real estate in Canada in 2024.

 Real Estate Statistics for Canadians